 LINDSEY, Rosalie J., qualified as a chartered accountant in 1994 and is now working for the Audit Training Department at Arthur Andersen in London.
-POOLEY, Dr Guy R., was a member of the British Double Sculls in the Centennial Olympic Games in Atlanta USA, 1996.

 THOMPSON, Robert W., appointed Head of Mathematics at Spalding High School with effect from September 1997.